Fusseldieb/sms_powerview_docker/README.md

-# SMS PowerView [Docker]
+# SMS Power View [Docker]

-Quick solution to run the "SMS PowerView" Java app inside a docker container.
+Quick solution to run the "SMS Power View" Java app inside a docker container.
 Given your system exposes `/dev/ttyUSB0` when plugging in a compatible UPS, it should straight up work.
 Just start the container - that's all.

 ![smspowerview](https://github.com/Fusseldieb/sms_powerview_docker/blob/main/powerview_preview.png)